apache/flink/docs/ops/state/checkpoints.md

 Similarly to [savepoints](savepoints.html), an externalized checkpoint consists of a meta data file and, depending on the state back-end, some additional data files.
-The **target directory** for the externalized checkpoint's meta data is determined from the configuration key `state.checkpoints.dir` which, currently, can only be set via the configuration files.
+The externalized checkpoint's meta data is stored in the same directory as data files.
+So the **target directory** can be set via configuration key `state.checkpoints.dir` in the configuration files, and also can be specified for per job in the code.

+- Configure globally via configuration files
 {% highlight yaml %}
 state.checkpoints.dir: hdfs:///checkpoints/
 {% endhighlight %}

-This directory will then contain the checkpoint meta data required to restore the checkpoint.
-For the `MemoryStateBackend`, this meta data file will be self-contained and no further files are needed.

-`FsStateBackend` and `RocksDBStateBackend` write separate data files and only write the paths to these files into the meta data file.
-These data files are stored at the path given to the state back-end during construction.
+- Configure for per job via code when constructing the state backend
 {% highlight java %}
 env.setStateBackend(new RocksDBStateBackend("hdfs:///checkpoints-data/");
 {% endhighlight %}

+This directory will then contain the checkpoint meta data required to restore the checkpoint.
+- For the `MemoryStateBackend`, this meta data file will be self-contained and no further files are needed.

+- For `FsStateBackend` and `RocksDBStateBackend`, they write separate data files and only write the paths to these files into the meta data file.

 ### Difference to Savepoints